yabok/yasl/docs/API.rst

 This function destructively modifies the string and all references to the old string will be invalid and should be updated to the returned one.

+If the :c:`cset` argument to the :c:`yasltrim()` function is a NULL pointer, no operation is performed and the function will return.

 yaslupdatelen
 ~~~~~~~~~~~~~